dutchmims/Ladybugs/README.md

 # Design

+### Colours

+* The colours that I chose for the website are as follows.
+A soft pink rgb(245, 201, 235) for the background colour of the home page and play area and a grey hex #686868 for the title, score, container border, font, back of cards, border of cards face up and social media icons.

+### Main Background Colour

+* The background colour used is a soft pink rgb(245, 201, 235) as it is easy on the eye, playful, bright and gives an overall fell of ease and accessability.

+### Font Colour

+* The font colour used is a grey hex #686868 as it contrasts nicely with the background colour.

+### Font

+* The font I chose was Allerta Stencil as it is easy to look at, its also quite a playful/retrofont which lends itself well for this website/game.

 <img width="1269" alt="Screenshot 2023-03-29 at 12 37 32" src="https://user-images.githubusercontent.com/119881922/228667724-55b91745-4943-408f-8ad0-0613bf7aa517.png">

 <img width="398" alt="Screenshot 2023-03-29 at 12 37 38" src="https://user-images.githubusercontent.com/119881922/228667743-630f69e2-3a59-49db-a61d-a7e6da18f7a8.png">